Get App

 What is the Thrissur Pooram Festival?

+The term Thrissur Pooram comprises two words, ‘Thrissur’, which means the city of Kerala where the festival takes place and ‘Pooram’, which means temple festival.
 Thrissur Pooram is a prominent and grand Hindu festival celebrated in April or May every year.
 The Malayalam calendar celebrates it on Pooram when the full moon is in transit through the Purva Phalguni or Pooram Nakshatra.
-This festival marks the unity between the people of Kerala, who come together to celebrate this temple festival.

 History behind the celebration of Thrissur Pooram

-Let’s take you back to the 18th and 19th centuries when the celebration of Thrissur Pooram was not yet established.
+People did not celebrate the Thrissur Pooram festival during the 18th and 19th centuries.
 It was during the time of King Raja Rama Verma, who ruled over the kingdom of Cochin.
 He initiated the celebration of Arattupuzha Pooram and made it the only Pooram festival in the region.

 However, during the celebration of Arattupuzha Pooram, the people of Thrissur were late due to heavy rainfall.
-They were restricted from entering and celebrating the festivals when they reached the venue.
+Individuals couldn’t celebrate festivals when they reached the venue.
 All the people were angry and disappointed and thus asked for justice from King Raja Rama Verma.

-Hearing this, King Raja Rama suggested the people of Thrissur celebrate their festival in their region.
+King Raja Rama suggested the people of Thrissur celebrate their festival in their region by listening to the people of the place.
 He asked the people of Thrissur to bring all the dieties of nearby ten temples to Vadakkunnathan Thrissur Pooram temple and celebrate their temple festival.
 It is how the origin of Thrissur Pooram started, and it turned out to be the most massive and beautiful celebration.

 Some of the essential factors that make the festival of Thrissur Pooram more significant and splendid are:

-• The festival is celebrated in the Vadakkunnathan Temple, where people gather from nearby villages and bring their dieties along.
+• People celebrate the festival in the Vadakkunnathan Temple, where they gather from nearby villages and bring their dieties.
 It is a way to pay homage to Lord Shiva and seek blessings for the overall community and the upliftment of the state.

-• The unity between the people who come together to celebrate this festival and make it auspicious and grand.
-All the neighbourhood natives join for the celebration, where they meet, and a vast community is built.
+• The unity between the people who celebrate this festival makes it auspicious and grand.
+All neighbourhood natives join the celebration, where they meet and build a vast community.

-• During this festival, many cultural shows are presented, such as fireworks (Vedikkettu), elephant parades, and musical festivals (Chenda Melam and Pancha Vadyam) that represent and showcase the beauty of Kerela.
+• Artists take part in various cultural shows during the festival.
+Many cultural shows are presented, as well as fireworks (Vedikkettu), elephant parades, and musical festivals (Chenda Melam and Pancha Vadyam) that represent and showcase the beauty of Kerela.

-• Thrissur Pooram has been declared the most extensive festival with huge gatherings, and almost everyone worldwide comes to witness it.
+• Thrissur Pooram is the most extensive festival with huge gatherings; almost everyone worldwide comes to witness it.
 This makes it an attractive tourist destination where people get a glimpse of cultural beauty.

 When you visit the Thrissur Pooram temple festival, you can witness many cultural shows and other activities that make the festival successful and extravagant.
 So, let’s take a look.